dustywhite7/pythonMikkeli/courseSlides/13 - APIs.md

 import pandas as pd
 ```

-- `urllib` enables Python to process url requests
+- `urllib` enables Python to process url requests (kind of like `requests`)
 - `json` provides native JSON handling
 - `time` helps us to check the system clock
-- `datetime` provides the ability to parse dates and times.
+- `datetime` provides the ability to parse dates and times

 ---

-### Automating API Requests
+# Automating API Requests

 ```python
 def fetch_data(url):